The competition theme

-Digital drawings are created by using digital technology.
-It can e.g. be hand drawn sketches scanned and further developed digitally or 3D modeled drawings processed and developed in graphic digital programs.
-The aim is to explore the digital drawing as a media for creative artistic development.
+The digital drawing must be created using digital technology.
+It can e.g. be hand-drawn sketches that are scanned and further developed digitally or 3D modeled drawings processed and developed in digital graphic programs.
+The aim is to explore the digital drawing as a media for creative and artistic development.

-Drawings must be submitted via WeTransfer to email@example.com.
-Please make sure, that your submission contains a unique ID (see below).
-Furthermore it is important that you name your file with the unique ID.
+Drawings must be submitted via the form below.
+Please make sure, that your submission contains a unique ID.
+Furthermore, it is important that you name your file with the same ID.